Make a Difference in Your Community

 The associate of arts, criminal justice degree is designed primarily for students who plan to transfer to a four-year college or university and are interested in majoring in criminology, justice studies, administration of justice or criminal justice.

 Westmoreland has numerous articulation agreements with area colleges and universities who accept transferrable Westmoreland credits.
+This program is available in person and 50% online.
 View Criminal Justice, AA in the College Catalog

 Corrections Officer, Certificate

 The corrections officer certificate is designed for those who seek